Western imperialism in Asia: U.S. imperialism in Asia

-World War I: Changes in Imperialism
+World War I: changes in imperialism

 World War I brought about the fall of several empires in Europe.
 This had repercussions around the world.
 The defeated Central Powers included Germany and the Turkish Ottoman Empire.
 Germany lost all of its colonies in Asia.
 German New Guinea, a part of Papua New Guinea, became administered by Australia.
 German possessions and concessions in China, including Qingdao, became the subject of a controversy during the Paris Peace Conference when the Beiyang government in China agreed to cede these interests to Japan, to the anger of many Chinese people.
 Although the Chinese diplomats refused to sign the agreement, these interests were ceded to Japan with the support of the United States and the United Kingdom.

 Turkey gave up her provinces; Syria, Palestine, and Mesopotamia (now Iraq) came under French and British control as League of Nations Mandates.
-The discovery of petroleum first in Iran and then in the Arab lands in the interbellum provided a new focus for activity on the part of the United Kingdom, France, and the United States.
+The discovery of petroleum first in Iran and then in the Arab lands in the interbellum provided a new focus for activity on the part of the United Kingdom, France, and the United States (see History of the Middle East#World War I).